 And in the UK, all children are given a phonics screening check at the end of year 1 when they are around 6 years old.
 There are 40 words in the test and about half of these are made up words.
 Children usually need to get around 32/40 correct to pass; you can view a recent version of the test here.

 We gave our youngest child a version of the phonics screening check when she was only 3 years old and she whizzed through it scoring full marks.
 This wasn’t because she is naturally gifted but because she had been given high-quality phonics instruction from a very young age.

 Another thing that demonstrates children can actually decode words, rather than just memorise them, is the ability to spell.
 With high-quality phonics instruction, children are taught to read and spell at the same time because the two skills involve similar thinking processes.
-In fact, as we explain in our article, ‘How Can I Teach My Child to Spell?, spelling is a bit like reading in reverse.
+In fact, as we explain in our article, ‘spelling with phonics‘, spelling is a bit like reading in reverse.